 - U.S. Billion-Dollar Disaster Events Time Series

-NOAA Climate Maps
+- NOAA Climate Maps

 Provides maximum, minimum, and mean; also get the difference from average and browse data going back and forth in month and year.

-The Federal Emergency Management Agency Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program.
+FEMA's Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program.
 Use the MSC to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk.

 Global Flood Monitoring System at the University of Maryland is a NASA-funded experimental system using real-time TMPA and IMERG precipitation information as input to a quasi-global (50°N - 50°S) hydrological runoff and routing model.
-The models output time series graphs and visualizations of flood detection, streamflow, surface water storage, and inundation variables at 1 km resolution.
+The models output time-series graphs and visualizations of flood detection, streamflow, surface water storage, and inundation variables at 1 km resolution.

-USGS’s National Landslide Hazards Program aims to reduce long-term losses from landslide hazards by improving our understanding of the causes of ground failure and suggesting mitigation strategies.
+USGS National Landslide Hazards Program aims to reduce long-term losses from landslide hazards by improving our understanding of the causes of ground failure and suggesting mitigation strategies.
 They provide a web-based interactive map with a consistent set of landslide data from a variety of agencies at the local, state, and federal level.

-USGS’s Earthquakes Map provides locations, date/time, and depth of recent earthquakes around the U.S., with filtering capabilities to include temporal options of one-day or the past 30 days and magnitude options of 2.5 or greater or 4.5 or greater.
+USGS Earthquakes Map provides locations, date/time, and depth of recent earthquakes around the U.S., with filtering capabilities to include temporal options of one-day or the past 30 days and magnitude options of 2.5 or greater or 4.5 or greater.

 The National Weather Service Heat Index provides a chart incorporating both temperature and relative humidity.
 It also has Heat Safety Tips and Resources for dealing with and preparing for excessive heat conditions.